WordPress/meta-environment/docs/troubleshooting.md

 doesn't help, feel free to open a new issue, or ping *iandunn* in the *#meta* channel on [WordPress' Slack server](https://make.wordpress.org/chat/).

+Before asking for help, please take a log of the provisioning process,

+inside vm
+> bin/reset
+  -- er, don't wanna do that b/c will delete any db changes or patches they're working on -- but without it, provision will only show the update process maybe ok since reset.sh prompts for confirmation first and warns it'll remove stuff? outside vm
+> vagrant provision 2>&1 | tee wme-provision.log

+ugh wish vagrant or vvv just stored log by default. maybe there's something you can do to make that happen?

 ## Problems with the entire environment